GuanceCloud/datakit/internal/export/doc/en/inputs/cat.md

 ## CAT start mode {#cat-start}

-The data is all in the Datakit, and the web page of cat no longer has data, so the significance of starting is not significant.
+The data is all in the DataKit, and the web page of cat no longer has data, so the significance of starting is not significant.

 Moreover, the cat server will also send transaction data to the dk, causing a large amount of garbage data on the <<<custom_key.brand_name>>> page.
 It is not recommended to start a cat_ Home (cat server) service.